What is a Ten Frame?

 How to Use a Ten Frame with Your Child

 If you’re just getting started with a ten frame, try following a simple process like the one we used here.
 Start by showing your child a blank ten frame and ask them what they notice.
-After discussing the layout, introduce counters and encourage them to think about how the counters relate to 5 and 10.

 You can practice with different numbers of counters, asking questions like, “How many are there?” or “How many more do we need to make 10?”
 This encourages your child to think flexibly about numbers.